-After the restauration, the Amiga should feel (more or less) like it did when I got it in 1988.
+After the restauration, the Amiga should feel (more or less) like it did when I once got it.
 This means that there will be no accelerator card or harddisk controller.
 Apart from the HDMI output and the floppy simulator, the only acceptable "tuning" is the chip RAM extension to 1 MByte.

 Okay, so let's get the computer out of the box and have a first look at it:

 The case is not quite as yellowed as I had feared, nevertheless the ugly "nicotine yellow" has to go.
 On the right side of the case I had added four switches.
-At that time the Amiga was rather a commodity.
+At that time the Amiga was rather a commodity, and I didn't care much about it.
 Today I scolded my old self for drilling holes into that beautiful case.
 So there's one more item on my to-do list: fill the holes.

-As for the case, I couldn't decide if I should have it dyed black, or have it bleached at the CBM Museum Wuppertal.
-I couldn't find a paint shop who would dye plastic though (they only offered varnishing), and the contact to the CBM Museum turned out to be nice, so the case will now be bleached by the professionals there.
+As for the case, I couldn't decide if I should have it dyed black, or have it bleached at the CBM Museum Wuppertal (CMW).
+I couldn't find a paint shop who would dye plastic though (they only offered varnishing), and the contact to the CMW turned out to be nice, so the case will now be bleached by the professionals there.

 I have to admit: My fingers were itching to plug the Amiga into the wall socket and the TV right away.
 Fortunately I didn't do that.
 The circuit board of the power supply looks like it has been soaked in coke:

 There are no traces of that liquid inside the case, so my guess is a leaked capacitor.
 Maybe it was this one: